 The Company leases certain facilities and equipment under operating leases.
-Lease expense for all worldwide facilities and equipment, which is being recognized on a straight-line basis over the terms of the various leases, was \$3.6 million and \$2.1 million for the three months ended January 31, 2019 and 2018, respectively, and was \$6.0 million and \$4.0 million for the six months ended January 31, 2019 and 2018, respectively.
+Lease expense for all worldwide facilities and equipment, which is being recognized on a straight-line basis over the terms of the various leases, was \$15.5 million, \$8.7 million, and \$6.8 million during the years ended July 31, 2019, 2018, and 2017, respectively.

-In December 2017, the Company entered into a new lease agreement for its future headquarter facility and began recognizing rent expense in December 2018 when access and control of the premises was provided.
-The contractual lease term is expected to commence in June 2019 for a period of 10.5 years.
+In December 2017, the Company entered into a new lease agreement for its new headquarter facility in San Mateo, California and began recognizing rent expense in December 2018 when access and control of the premises was provided.
+The contractual lease term expires in December 2029.
 Total payments committed under the lease are \$126.4 million.
 In connection with this lease agreement, the Company also entered into an irrevocable stand-by letter of credit to guarantee the \$1.8 million security deposit.